 7. Do not forget your glasses

-Even if you prefer to always wear contacts, don’t try and leave your glasses behind just to pack light.
-At some point, you are going to need to take your contacts out and give your eyes a rest.
+Even if you prefer to always wear contacts, don’t leave your glasses behind just to pack light.
+At some point, you are going to need to give your eyes a rest and wear glasses.

 It’s better to be comfortable than regret not bringing them with you.
 If you’re worried about losing them, bring an older pair just to have.